wavefrontHQ/opentelemetry-examples/java-example/README.md

   by a single OpenTelemetry instance will interoperate, regardless of name.

 * #### Create a nested span, add attributes
-  To create a basic span, you only need to specify the name of the span.
+  To create a basic span, we only need to specify the name of the span.
 The start and end time of the span is automatically set by the OpenTelemetry SDK.
 Most of the time, we want to correlate spans for nested operations.
 In OpenTelemetry spans can be created freely and it’s up to the implementor to annotate them with attributes specific to the represented operation.
 Attributes provide additional context on a span about the specific operation it tracks,